jiangsheng/jiangsheng.github.io/docs/blogs/2010/02/coding-horror.rst

 .. meta::
-   :description: In this post, there are several things programmer complain their predecessor
+   :description: In this post, there are several things programmer complain their predecessor hundreds of forms named form1,form2, etc No design document and no comment, or writ

 Coding Horror
 =============